 The road through Québec Maritimes starts at the border of Kamouraska, just where Saint Lawrence River begins to widen North of Québec City.
-This drive along the Bas-Saint-Laurent coast offers a preview of what is arguably one of the most unique Canadian road trips.
-Incorporating sprawling fields and rugged cliffs, scenic coastal views, and pebbled beaches this route presents an unforgettable perspective on Canada, a stark contrast to the big city pace many of us exist in.
+This great adventure through Quebec Maritimes will take you along the Bas-Saint-Laurent coast and offers a preview of what is arguably one of the most unique Canadian road trips.
+Incorporating sprawling fields and rugged cliffs, scenic coastal views, and pebbled beaches this route presents an unforgettable perspective on Canada.
+A stark contrast to the big city pace many of us exist in.

-The region is best suited for slow travel, taken at a leisurely pace with enough time to indulge in fresh seafood and soak in the tear-inducing sunsets.
-The route you choose to take can be thematic: one could go door-to-door exploring lighthouses (there are over 40), focus on food and local breweries and distilleries (over 25 combined), or pursue the land to sea route that takes you across the blue waters face-to-face with the likes of Moby Dick (13 species of whales can be seen here).
+The region is best suited for slow travel.
+This journey should be taken at a leisurely pace with enough time to indulge in fresh seafood and soak in the tear-inducing sunsets.
+The route you choose to take can be thematic:

 But I wanted it all [insert a greedy laugh]!
-Realistically speaking, seeing it all would take many trips and many weeks but we got a healthy preview of what this vast region has to offer even on our week-long adventure.
+Realistically speaking, seeing it all would take many trips and many weeks.
+Nonetheless, we got a healthy preview of what this vast region has to offer even on our week-long adventure.

 This road trip itinerary will loop around Gaspésie with a wholesome stop in Percé where you can lose all sense of time looking out at the turquoise waters.
 It will take you to the Land’s End and an island populated only by birds and memories.
 On this road trip, we will pull over for a cold pint at a microbrewery on the beach and taste small-batch gin inside a 147-year-old church.
 So buckle in, the adventure starts now!